mozi-a/JSspp-store/README.md

 # JSspp-store

 <h1>Before Use
-<p>make a folder called html inside html make another folder called images put all images in images put dev.html in html leave other files out
+<p>make a folder called html inside html make another folder called images put all images in images put dev.html in html leave other files out.

 <h2>About JSdevs

 <p>We are a team of devs that work with web programing